North Carolina’s Open Container Laws

 An open container violation can be an infraction or misdemeanor, depending on the circumstances.

-Open container infractions.
 Possession of an open container by a driver or passenger is an infraction (except for drivers who are consuming alcohol or have alcohol in their system, see below).
 Infractions are non-criminal violations, meaning that the offender cannot be arrested, and the maximum fine is $100 plus costs.

-Open container misdemeanor.
 Drivers who are consuming alcohol or have alcohol in their system while transporting an open container can be charged with a misdemeanor.
 The offense is a Class 3 misdemeanor for first-time offenders.
 A second or subsequent offense is a Class 2 misdemeanor.

 Drivers charged with a class 3 misdemeanor face up to 20 days in jail, and drivers charged with a class 2 misdemeanor face up to 60 days in jail.
 However, it's more common that the offender will receive a fine and probation if they are convicted of this charge.

 Drivers charged with a misdemeanor open container offense are also subject to North Carolina's implied consent laws.
 Generally, implied consent requires motorists to submit to a breath or blood test to determine if they have any alcohol in their system.
-Drivers who refuse testing or test with a blood alcohol concentration (BAC) .08% or higher face license revocation.
+Drivers who refuse testing or test with a blood alcohol concentration .08% or higher face license revocation.

 In North Carolina, an open container conviction is considered a moving violation, so the North Carolina Division of Motor Vehicles will assess points against the driver's license.
 Additionally, a misdemeanor open container violation conviction can result in license revocation: For a first conviction revocation is just a possibility, but a six-month license revocation is mandatory on a second conviction.
 And third or subsequent convictions result in a one-year revocation.